 Erin has had wanderlust from a young age and always dreamed of travelling the world.
 After she finished her English degree at Liverpool University, she spent a month in Florence studying Italian, then volunteered as an English teacher and worked at an elephant orphanage in Sri Lanka.
 In 2008 she dragged Simon out of his tiny comfort zone convinced Simon to follow her around the world.

 Clearly, a year wasn’t enough.

-When she wasn’t travelling, she worked as a refugee arts coordinator which included organising the annual Exodus Festival, a huge day-long festival of music, dance and food that celebrated the diverse cultures within refugee communities and attracted crowds of over 10,000 people.
+When she wasn’t travelling, she worked as a refugee arts coordinator in Manchester which included organising the annual Exodus Festival, a huge day-long festival of music, dance and food that celebrated the diverse cultures within refugee communities and attracted crowds of over 10,000 people.

 Erin can speak Spanish and Italian, and she loves running, yoga, reading, and cooking.
 She does all of our travel planning and the bulk of the writing and photography for the blog.

 Follow Our Journey